-Government and non-government assistance
+Government and Non-Government Assistance

-The total amount of all-spend production costs incurred by a qualified corporation must be reduced by the amount of any government assistance, any non-government assistance and any profit or gain, according to the usual rules18.
+The total amount of all-spend production costs incurred by a qualified corporation must be reduced by the amount of any government assistance, any non-government assistance and any profit or gain, according to the usual rules14.

 For greater clarity, the amount of a financial contribution paid by a public body that holds a broadcast license issued by the Canadian Radio-television and Telecommunications Commission (CRTC) will be considered government assistance.
-However, the Federal Tax Credit for Film or Video Production Services and the Federal Film or Video Production Tax Credit and The Film or Video Production Services Tax Credit are not considered as assistance.
+However, the federal Tax Credit for Film or Video Production Services and the federal Film or Video Production Tax Credit and Film or Video Production Services Tax Credit as well as the amount of a financial contribution provided by the Société des célébrations du 375e anniversaire de Montréal15 are not considered as assistance.

-Basic rate of the tax credit
+Basic Rate of the Tax Credit